Is Squatting Legal in Arizona?

 Adverse possession is a long-established legal concept that allows trespassers to gain ownership of a piece of land they have infringed upon.
 It’s a valuable tool that can help property owners reach a fair conclusion about a forgotten piece of land while giving trespassers the opportunity to take care of it for a long time without being asked to leave.

-This is why it’s important to inspect your property regularly for squatters and even evict them if you find they’re living on your property illegally.
+This is why it’s essential to inspect your property regularly for squatters and even evict them if you find they’re living on your property illegally.
 In addition, if you want to evict them, it’s best to do so in a judicial manner and not use “self-help” tactics like using a hammer to knock the walls down or other aggressive methods.

 If you’re not sure if a squatter has been occupying your land legally, it’s best to act fast and consult an attorney before they can make a valid adverse possession claim.
 You may be able to file a quiet title lawsuit, which will prevent the squatter from filing an adverse possession action.